Leading School Transformation

 “This program provided me with the skills and strategies to put innovations in place at my school.”

-System leaders, including directors, Principals and Deputy Principals are invited to register.
+System leaders, including directors, Principals, Deputy Principals, Head Teachers and Leaders are invited to register.

 Participants will develop: